 Siberian Huskies can be affected by several hereditary eye conditions, including cataracts and progressive retinal atrophy.
 Our dogs are eye tested annually under the BVA Eye Scheme by a specialist veterinary ophthalmologist.
 Results are graded as Unaffected, Affected, or Clinically Unaffected.

-Siberian Husky Polyneuropathy (SPS1) is a hereditary neurological condition that affects the peripheral nervous system, causing progressive weakness, exercise intolerance, and in some cases loss of coordination.
+Shaking Puppy Syndrome 1 (SPS1) is a hereditary neurological disease of Siberian Huskies that causes debilitating nervous system problems affecting an affected dog’s ability to walk.
+Signs become noticeable when puppies start to walk at around 2 weeks of age and include tremors, difficulty walking, and incoordination.
+Unlike most other forms of shaking puppy syndrome in other breeds, all affected SPS1 dogs evaluated to date have experienced sudden death by 2 years of age.
 It is caused by a recessive gene mutation, meaning a dog must inherit two copies of the faulty gene to be affected.
 Carriers (one copy) are healthy but can pass the mutation to their offspring.

 All our breeding dogs are DNA tested for SPS1.
 We only ever produce Clear/Clear or Clear/Carrier pairings, meaning no puppies from our litters can ever be affected by this condition.